dmaglia/tasting/README.md

 1. **Setup**: Deploy the app and share the URL with guests
 2. **Admin Access**: Click the ⚙️ settings icon in the header
-3. **Add Chips**: Use the admin panel to add chip samples before the party
+3. **Add Samples**: Use the admin panel to add samples before the party
-4. **Start Tasting**: Guests join and rate chips in blind mode
+4. **Start Tasting**: Guests join and rate samples in blind mode
 5. **The Big Reveal**: Toggle "Reveal Mode" to show names and results! 🎉

 ### For Guests